oma-fse-group/Evac4Bim/README.md

 - Once you setup the environment, build the solution
 - To deploy the solution, copy the assemblies into Revit's addin folder e.g C:\ProgramData\Autodesk\Revit\Addins\2022

-**Note** : the project solution is configured to autmatically copy the assemblies and dependencies into the add-in folder as a "post-build" event.
+**Note 1** : the project solution is configured to autmatically copy the assemblies and dependencies into the add-in folder as a "post-build" event.
 You can adjust the path to the folder in project properties or disable the post-build event.

-**Note 2** : In any case, you have to follow the same folder structure as the install package provided for installation (see above).
+**Note 2** : In any case, you have to follow the same folder structure as the installation package provided in the release (see above).

-- Do not forget to add manifest files (.addin).
-You can use the manifest files included in the release as template
+**Note 3** : Do not forget to add manifest files (.addin).
+You can use the manifest files included in the installation package of the release.

+**Note 4** : Do not forget to add the assembly dlls for the dependecies (please refer to the installation package of the release - see above).

 ## Case Studies and Sample Projects
 You can find sample project files on this [repo](https://mega.nz/folder/TPpyjAQC#VJr5T6PZo0-9qF5yHBNvPw).